 Industry insiders shine a light on the current hospital revenue cycle management trends that have made an impact already over the past year and those that will play a role in the years to come.
 To view this white paper, please complete and submit the form below:

 A fast parsimonious linear-programming-based algorithm for training neural networks is proposed that suppresses redundant features while using a minimal number of hidden units.
 This is achieved by propagating sideways to newly added hidden units the task of separating successive groups of unclassified points.
 Computational results show an improvement of 26.53% and 19.76% in tenfold cross-validation […]

 Practical statistical clustering algorithms typically center upon an iterative refinement optimization procedure to compute a locally optimal clustering solution that maximizes the fit to data.
-These algorithms typically require many database scans to converge, and within each scan they require the access to every record in the data table Click here to view full-screen version […]
+These algorithms typically require many database scans to converge, and within each scan they require the access to every record in the data table Click here to view and download […]

 The problem of assigning m points in the n-dimensional real space Rn to k clusters is formulated as that of determining k centers in Rn such that the sum of distances of each point to the nearest center is minimized.
 If a polyhedral distance is used, the problem can be formulated as that of minimizing […]

 The problem of discriminating between two finite point sets in n-dimensional feature space by a separating plane that utilizes as few of the features as possible, is formulated as a mathematical program with a parametric objective function and linear constraints.
 The step function that appears in the objective function can be approximated by a sigmoid […]

 A theoretically justifiable fast finite successive linear approximation algorithm is proposed for obtaining a parsimonious solution to a corrupted linear system Ax = b + p, where the corruption p is due to noise or error in measurement.
 Click here to view and download the full-screen version >>